genome-spy/genome-spy/docs/genomic-data/genomic-coordinates.md

 # Genomic coordinates

-To support easy visualization of genomic data, GenomeSpy provides a specific genomic coordinate system, which maps the discrete chromosomes or contigs onto a concatenated, continuous linear axis.
+To allow easy visualization of coordinate-based genomic data, GenomeSpy can concatenate the discrete chromosomes onto a single continuous linear axis.
+Concatenation needs the sizes and preferred order for the contigs or chromosomes.
+These are usually provided with a genome assembly.

-To activate the genomic coordinate system, add `genome` property to the root level configuration object:
+To activate support for genomic coordinates, add `genome` property with the name of the assembly to the root level configuration object:

 ```json
 {